 A will is a powerful tool to help achieve charitable giving goals, yet only 5% of Canadians leave a charitable gift in their will.

-Establishing a legacy at Toronto Foundation will help create the change you want to see in the world and enable you for a future that reflects your values.
+Establishing a legacy at Toronto Foundation will help create the change you want to see in the world and enable you to plan for a future that reflects your values.
 And you don’t have to choose between your loved ones and the causes you care about when it comes to your will—you can do both.
 We can work with you to identify how to have the greatest impact with your legacy today, tomorrow and forever.

 We’re thankful to collaborate with legacy donors working toward tangible and sustainable change.
 Hear from some of our legacy donors below to learn more about their journeys and how you can get started today.